Disability studies in education: Foundations

 DSE scholarship is based on a social conception of disability that identifies barriers, attitudes, and actions that serve to systematically exclude individuals with disabilities society.
 These may include lack of resources for students and knowledge on how to effectively teach individuals with disabilities.
 It is a reaction to the dominant medical model of disability which positions people with disabilities as having limitations outside of the "normal" or typical boundaries that require remediation and intervention.
 Examples of the medical model may look like professionals in an individualized education plan (IEP) being the authority.
 Their goal is to fix the disability or "normalize" the individual.
 DSE has its origins in sociological theories of deviance, social stigma and labeling theory as social construction.
 By 1970, there emerged critiques of labeling in special education, now referred to as ableism.
 Ableism is combated in schools through educators recognizing and challenging the idea of normalcy, as well as integrating individualizing programs that both recognize disability while creating learning opportunities in order to foster participation in the classroom with peers.
-Castrodale states that there is a need to examine curriculum and pedagogy that reinforce sanist and ableist norms for Mad and disabled persons through pedagogical innovation and affirming approaches to teaching and learning of disabled subjects - drawing on the knowledges of disabled persons themselves to transform education.

 The social model of disability positions physical, intellectual, psychological, sensory, and emotional variations as natural and therefore requires societal changes in the response to those variations.
 The problem therefore resides not within the individual with impairments, but in the attitudes toward and treatment of people with disabilities.
 A DSE perspective is grounded in the belief that a collective social response to disability has resulted in systematic inequality, marginalization, discrimination, and oppression.
 There is also the recognition that disability is both a form of individuation and group identification.
 Because individual identities are complex and intersect with other identity categories (i.e. race, gender, social class, sexual orientation), there are varied ways that individuals may identify themselves as disabled.
 DSE can be supported by laws that make discrimination against people with disabilities illegal (i.e. Section 504 of the Rehabilitation Act of 1973).